About Us :

 M. Karega Rausch

-Mr. Rausch is currently a Research Associate at the Equity Project at Indiana University in the Center for Evaluation & Education Policy.
-Formerly, he oversaw Indianapolis operations at Stand for Children.
+Mr. Rausch leads and manages NACSA’s work to increase knowledge of quality authorizing practices and policies by shaping and managing a research agenda that further defines effective authorizing.
+He previously served on the leadership team of Indiana University's Equity Project at the Center for Evaluation and Education Policy, and also oversaw Indianapolis operations at Stand for Children.
 Prior to joining Stand, he served as the education director on the senior staff of two Indianapolis Mayors – Mayor Bart Peterson and Mayor Greg Ballard.
 He was responsible for executing each Mayor’s education initiatives, particularly the development, oversight, quality expansion, and enhancement of the Mayor-sponsored charter schools initiative.
 Mr. Rausch has authored or co-authored more than 20 professional publications on special education and school discipline systems reform, serves on a number of national and local boards, and has taught as a high school social studies teacher.
+He earned his Ph.D. (educational psychology) and master’s degree from Indiana University.
 He was appointed to the Indiana Charter School Board by House Speaker Brian Bosma.